lorenzobruni-dev/aalto-tech-interview/README.md

 - Filters panel todo task on left side
 - Table panel with rendered the right todo task to show it
+- Clicking on a specific Table row you'll open an Edit Modal for making changes on that specific record
+- Add delete button in edit modal

 ## Setup & Installation